 He had his doctorate in Scanning Electron Microscopy on human endometrium, then graduate studies at Northwest University in Chicago, and later on from Boston University, Boston, USA, in Education Reform.
 He published 120 scientific papers and seven books in his specialty and education.
 Prof. Badrawi's last publication is a book called "At the Café of Dreamers of Tomorrow" in 2020.

-Dr. Badrawi received, in 2007, an honorary Ph.D. in science from Sunderland University in the UK and an honorary fellowship from Cardiff Metropolitan University Wales, the UK in 2014.
-Professor Badrawi is the co-founder of Arab Parliamentarians Against Corruption and he also chaired the Parliamentary Network on the World Bank from 2003 to 2006.
+Dr. Badrawi received, in 2007, an honorary Ph.D. in science from Sunderland University in the UK and an honorary fellowship from Cardiff Metropolitan University Wales, the UK, in 2014.
+Professor Badrawi is the co-founder of Arab Parliamentarians Against Corruption and also chaired the World Bank Parliamentary Network from 2003 to 2006.

-Badrawi is a trailblazer of the private health care sector with his distinguished vision for health care financing, management and provision.
-Along with his family, he established with his family the Nile Badrawi Private Hospital in 1985 and the first HMO in Egypt in 1989 MEMedicare insurance Co.
-Besides his academic and political career, professor Badrawi is an active member in a number of leading NGOs in Egypt, as he is an advocate of youth, women and children rights.
+Badrawi is a trailblazer in the private healthcare sector with his distinguished vision for healthcare financing, management, and provision.
+Along with his family, he established the Nile Badrawi Private Hospital in 1985 and the first HMO in Egypt in 1989, MEMedicare Insurance Co.
+Besides his academic and political career, professor Badrawi is an active member of several leading NGOs in Egypt, as he advocates for youth, women, and children's rights.